Constellation-Labs/documentation-hub/statechannels/examples/simple.md

 ## Keypair of the State Channel

 One of the requirements for every state channel is to sign data before sending them to the Global L0 network.
 The signing algorithm must be aligned with the one used in the Core Protocol to produce consistent hashes.
-[Here](./) you can find more about the keypair format.
+Messages are signed using secp256k1 which generates a ECDSA signature.

 ### Keypair creation using Tessellation `cl-keytool.jar`